 - 1 quart chicken broth, [1 lt]

-- 1 cup of auyama, (West Indian pumpkin) cut into small cubes
+- 1 cup auyama (kabocha squash), (West Indian pumpkin) cut into small cubes

 - Season chicken: Remove skin, bone, and chop the chicken into spoon-sized pieces.
 Discard the excess fat and skin.
 We'll use the bones for extra flavor.
 Season the chicken with oregano and 1 teaspoon of salt.

 - Cook meat: Heat the oil in a pot over medium heat, add the chicken and brown.
-Pour in water and garlic and vegetable broth and bring to a boil.
+Pour in 1 quart [1 lt] of water, garlic, and vegetable broth, and bring to a boil.
 Cook over medium heat until chicken or hen is very tender, add water when it becomes necessary to maintain the same level of liquid.
-Stir in the potatoes, celery and auyama.
+Stir in the potatoes, celery, and auyama.

 - Cook noodles: Five minutes later add the noodles and parsley and cook until noodles are cooked through.
 Stir regularly to avoid excessive sticking.